 So how much does it cost to clad a house?

-The amount of Scyon product we used for our renovation was around $8,800, and then we paid for labour.
+The amount of Scyon product we used for our renovation was around $8,800 – for us, this was gifted to us in exchange for my blog coverage – and then we paid for labour.

-I am totally going off our (limited) experience here but I think I can safely say that if you are outsourcing the work, you could expect to pay a minimum of $11k for labour and additional material costs (framing timber to create the battens, fixings, window flashings, corner stops).
+I am totally going off our (limited) experience here but I think I can safely say that if you are outsourcing the work to a carpenter or builder, you could expect to pay a minimum of $11 – 14k for labour and additional material costs (framing timber to create the battens, fixings, window flashings, corner stops).

 If it’s a reno and you need things removed, ie: hot water unit, split-system air-con units, factor in the cost of getting electricians/plumbers out.
-You could also minimise these costs by not doing your utility wall.
-It’s very common, even in luxury builds, to have the little-seen utility wall not clad or rendered.
+You could also minimise these costs by not cladding your utility wall.
+It’s very common, even in luxury builds, to have the little-seen utility wall not clad, and have it left brick or rendered.
 But I’m very happy we did ours.
 It looks a thousand times tidier than what it did, as you can see in the pics above, so was well worth it.

-So all up I would say to do an entire three bedroom two bathroom brick house I think you could expect to pay around $20,000 minimum for labour and cladding if you get it done professionally.
+So all up I would say to do an entire three bedroom two bathroom brick house I think you could expect to pay around $21,000 to $24,000 minimum for labour and cladding if you get it done professionally.

 What things can affect the cost of cladding a house?